Nick Madrigal Player Props: Cubs vs. Orioles

-On Saturday, Nick Madrigal (.406 on-base percentage in past 10 games, 97 points above season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Nick Madrigal (.406 on-base percentage in past 10 games, 97 points above season-long percentage), battle starter Dean Kremer and the Baltimore Orioles at Wrigley Field, Sunday at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Orioles.
+He had a one-hit performance in his most recent game (1-for-3) against the Orioles.

 Nick Madrigal Game Info & Props vs. the Orioles